CharlsB73/Proyecto_Final_BD/README.md

     electric_utility TEXT
 );

---Corroborar que se efectuar correctamente los DEFAULT select * from cleaning.vehicle_data where range is null
+--Corroborar que se efectuaron correctamente los DEFAULT SELECT *
-    or basemsrp is null
-    or model is null
-    or legislative_district is null
-    or vehicle_location is null;
+FROM cleaning.vehicle_data
+WHERE range IS NULL
+    OR basemsrp IS NULL
+    OR model IS NULL
+    OR legislative_district IS NULL
+    OR vehicle_location IS NULL;
 ```

 Después, siguió la limpieza de formato del texto: